emmy-codes/cat-adventures-python/README.md

 ### Code Used

+ASCII art taken from [ASCII art](https://www.asciiart.eu/animals/cats) but it's unclear who the actual owner is as it's displayed identically on multiple sites.
+I adjusted it to have two cats for the purpose of my story.

 ### Content

 I have used [OpenAI](https://chat.openai.com/) to create most of the text for me so I can focus my time on practicing with the code.
 "We" had a little chat and went over some iterations and I'm happy that it was able to work out the structure for continuing the game, and then I was able to build the flow chart and thus work on the code structure from there.